BLOOMFIELD BOARD OF EDUCATION

 The Association may request a hearing of the grievance before the Board of Education or a committee thereof, which the Board may grant or deny.
-However, not more than three (3) times in a single contract year, the Association may require that a hearing be held before the Board or its designated committee (at the Board’s option) and the Board shall grant such a hearing.
+However, not more than three (3) times in single contract year, the Association may require that a hearing be held before the Board or its designated committee (at the Board’s option) and the Board shall grant such hearing.
 In such cases, the Association shall indicate that it is seeking a hearing under this mandatory provision.

-If a hearing is held, the Board shall have thirty (30) days to schedule and hold the hearing. the Board shall respond to the grievance within fifteen (15) days of the hearing.
+If a hearing is held, the Board shall have thirty (30) days to schedule and hold the hearing.
+The Board shall respond to the grievance within fifteen (15) days of the hearing.
 If no hearing is held, the Board shall respond to the grievance within fifteen (15) days of receipt of the grievance.

 The arbitrator’s decision shall be in writing and shall set forth his/her findings on fact, reasoning and conclusions on the issues submitted.
-The arbitrator shall be without power or authority to make any decision that requires the commission of an act prohibited by law, or which is a violation of the terms of this Agreement.
-The arbitrator cannot add to, modify, or delete from this contract.
+The arbitrator shall be without power or authority to make any decision that requires the commission of an act prohibited by law or which is a violation of the terms of this Agreement.
+The arbitrator cannot add to, modify, or delete from the contract.
 The decision of the arbitrator shall be submitted to the Board and the Association and shall be final and binding on the parties.

-Grievances shall not be deemed to be arbitrable which concern (a) any matter for which a specific method of review is prescribed either by law or by any regulation of the State Commissioner of Education or any matter which according to law is either beyond the scope of Board authority or limited to action by the board alone; (b) a complaint of a non-tenured employee which arises by reason of his/her not being re-employed; (c) a complaint caused by appointment to, lack of appointment to, retention in, or lack of retention in any position for which tenure is either not possible or not required; and (d) terms and conditions of employment not specifically part of this Agreement.
+Grievances shall not be deemed to be arbitrable which concern (a) any matter for which a specific method of review is prescribed either by law or by any regulation of the State Commissioner of Education or any matter which according to law is either beyond the scope of Board authority or limited to action by the Board alone; (b) a complaint of a non-tenured employee which arises by reason of his/her not being re-employed; (c) a complaint by any employee caused by appointment to, lack of appointment to, retention in, or lack of retention in any position for which tenure is either not possible or not required; and (d) terms and conditions of employment not specifically part of this Agreement.